shshemi/tabiew/tutorial/tutorial.md

 ### Supported formats

-Other than `csv`, Tabiew also supports other formats such as Parquet, JSON, JSON-Line, Arrow, and FWF.
+Other than `csv`, Tabiew also supports other formats such as Parquet, JSON, JSON-Line, Arrow, FWF, and Sqlite.
 For instance, to open a parquet file named `sample.parquet`, use the following command:

 ```shell
 tw sample.parquet -f parquet